Gemstones-related

 I am a gemstone mining group outside of Tanzania and Kenya.
 How can I be a part of this?

 Moyo was born in Tanzania but we have Pan-African dreams.
-We are currently expanding within Tanzania and Kenya.
+We are currently prioritizing expanding within Tanzania and Kenya.
 After that, we hope to expand to other locations where women miners are active.
 Please keep in touch with us on Instagram @MoyoGems or through the 'Contact Us' link.

 What are the specific benefits for participating miners?

 The Moyo miners each follow the five steps above in order to participate at Market Day.
 Miners receive free introductory gemology training, free health and safety training, and sell directly to the international market.
-Anecdotally, this is between 3-10 times what they would normally receive in a more rural location.
+Anecdotally, this is between 3-7 times what they would normally receive in a more rural location.
 Needless to say, the miners are usually very happy when they emerge from Market Days.

 Are all the miners women?